scott-knight/ubuntu-on-windows-setup/install-windows-terminal.md

 <br/>

 In this example, you can see that I already have Ubuntu installed.
 You will also see that option once it's installed on your computer.
 It won't be there until it's installed.

+Now you are ready to move to the next setup step.
+The next document can be found [here](https://github.com/scott-knight/ubuntu-on-windows-setup/blob/main/Install%20oh-my-posh-and-required-libraries.md).